dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 **Cons of Roadrunner:**

-- Prioritizes time consistency above all else, meaning potentially worse speed and correction
+- Prioritizes time consistency above all else, meaning potentially worse correction
+- Slower speed by default
 - Support for recent sensors like otos and pinpoint is unofficial (though still exists, made by j5155)

-*Last Updated: 2024-11-25*
+This page also available on [Pedro Docs](https://pedropathing.com/misc/pedrovsrr.html) *Last Updated: 2024-11-25*